St. Thomas Episcopal Church

 East Carolina (Michael Singer)

 |Communicants in Good Standing||96|

 |Child Population in Church School||0|

 |Teacher Population in Church School||1|

-S. Thomas Episcopal Church is the Episcopal presence in Pamlico County.
+St. Thomas Episcopal Church is the Episcopal presence in Pamlico County, on the inter-coastal waterway.
 It serves the people of Oriental, Bayboro, Merritt, Florence, Arapahoe, Minnesott Beach, Stonewall, Alliance, Grantsboro as well as those dotted all over the county.
-Most of the members have come from other areas although there are a few members who are native residence.
+Most of the members have come from other areas although there are a few members who are native residents.
 A large percentage of the church membership has come to Pamlico County to retire and many of those members are involved in the community through the church as well as area non-profit organizations.
-The church membership is a diverse group which bring former experiences from many churches as thus in rich the life of the church.
-An addition, because many of the church members are singles or couples with family elsewhere, there are strong bonds between members.
-The members are open to liturgical changes because they are use to differences among themselves.
+The church membership is a diverse group which brings prior experiences from many churches and thus enriches the life of the church.
+In addition, because many of the church members are singles or couples with family elsewhere, there are strong bonds between members.
+The members are open to liturgical changes because they are used to differences among themselves.